orcmid/nfoTools/docs/tools/T211002/index.md

 ![Hello World](T211002-HelloWorld.png)

-> *HOW TO:* Getting to "Hello World"
+> ***HOW TO:*** Getting to "Hello World"

 ## Next Steps

-Visual Studio Code is recommended for use with the VS Build Tools along with a [Command Prompt](..\T060501) command-line environment.
-Features of VS Code that provide more-integrated operation will provide supplementary streamlining only after the command-line foundation is fully established.
+Visual Studio Code is recommended as a companion to VS Build Tools along with a [Command Prompt](..\T060501) command-line environment.
+Features of VS Code that provide more-integrated operation will provide supplementary streamlining once the command-line foundation is fully established.
  Details are in [T211001](..\T211001) here.

 ## More Background

-The VS Build tools are also incorporated in Visual Studio Community Editions and professional levels of Visual Studio.
+VS Build Tools are also incorporated in Visual Studio Community Editions and professional levels of Visual Studio.
 The integrated development environment (IDE) of those editions relies on the same build tools "under the covers" for C/C++ projects.
-The direct use made in nfoTools projects serves as a foundation for what is happening underneath projects using such advanced tools.
-This is helpful in learning to troubleshoot difficulties in programming projects.

 Using VS Build Tools in command-line environments is comparable to how C/C++ programs are developed and compiled on other platforms, especially